andraugust/andraugust.github.io/quantum-2.md

 Which implies $$\mathbf{U}^{\dagger}\mathbf{U} = I$$, so $$\mathbf{U}$$ is unitary .

-Any finite evolution can be buit up by composing many intermediates, for example:
+Any finite evolution can be buit up by composing several intermediate evolutions.
+For example

 $$